pankaj-arunsingh/React-demo-app/README.md

 2. Install webpack dev server as per commands below
 3. Do npm install to install project dependencies
 4. run webpack dev server as per command below and start developing.

+## Make sure you have the Webpack dev server installed:

+> npm install -g webpack webpack-dev-server and then to start server with build

  ## How to Run Debug Server

-Make sure you have the Webpack dev server installed:

-> npm install -g webpack webpack-dev-server and then to start server with build
  > npm run start-webpack-server

 ## To Add Visual Studio Code Intellisense

 Run typings to install the React/JSX typings.